harrybrwn/apizza/README.md

 ### Config
+For documentation on configuration and configuration fields, see [documentation](/docs/configuration.md)

 The `config get` and `config set` commands can be used with one config variable at a time...
 ```bash
 apizza config set email='bob@example.com'